February 2012 Volunteer of the Month

 Kelly also helps at the ALS Clinic at Pennsylvania Hospital, filling in as the greeter when the regular volunteer is not available, getting the patient’s weight, finding them a room, and getting them a beverage.
 When a patient can feel frightened or nervous, Kelly makes them feel at home.

-“Kelly is always willing to help out, making herself available to do things no one else can,” says Brenda Edelman, Director of Patient Services.
+“Kelly is always willing to help out, making herself available to do things no one else can,” says Brenda Edelman, former Director of Patient Services.
 “There simply are not many people like her.”

 Both Kelly and husband Al are dedicated to volunteer work.
 “We enjoy doing much of the volunteer work together,” Kelly says.
 It’s a winning combination for the couple, who have been married for 39 years this December, and have two children—daughter Stacey and Jamie with their daughter Hope, who lives in San Matteo, CA and son B.J. and his wife Lori, who live in Broomall and have a son Nathaniel and daughter Dana.
 Kelly also keeps up her career as an Ophthalmic Photographer for a retina specialist at Bryn Mawr Hospital, her profession for over 40 years, which she says she wouldn’t trade for the world.